cosmob3/cpnt262-achievement8/README.md

 - I am going to try to see if I am able to also render the image.

 - Added images.
 Was wrapping the image `src` like now I did the name.
 Turns out I did not need mustach syntax to pass the informantion to the `src` and `alt` text.

+- Not finished just yet...
+Still have to deploy it as a netlify page